 But then came the billion-dollar boondoggle, as I like to call it; or Bridgeton’s Bane, to put a Tolkien-esque spin on it.
 I am referring to W-1W, the runway expansion plan.

-The old plane-watching lot was torn up, major roads were rerouted, and an unnecessary runway and tunnel constructed.
+The old plane-watching lot was torn up, major roads were rerouted, and an unnecessary runway and tunnel were constructed.

 Which brings us to today.